jasonwhite01/DividendMaster/README.md

 SQLite3 Database

-## New Feature Ideas
+## Features

-1. Hook up LLM (i.e. openAI chatgpt) and turn this into more of a chat app that provides dividend analysis
+1. (App.py) Basic command line tool (with API's exposed via Flask)
+2. (Main.py) LLM Chat app to get recommendations about a ticker's dividend performance fitness for an income investor.

+## Features to add